 YES!
-The goats are boring vegetarians (not meat lovers like us ) and love greens.
-They are watching their waistlines so please limit foods to lettucy things with no calories or especially things that make them bloaty.
-There is a list of foods they like on a sign on the fence at their pen, but if you have any questions, just ask at the office.
+The goats are boring vegetarians (not meat lovers like us) and love greens.
+They are watching their waistlines, so please limit foods to lettucy things with no calories and watch out for things that make them bloaty.
+What makes a goat bloat?
+(I do love good rhymes, and rhetorical questions – like who’s a good boy?!
+But I digress.)
+There is a sign with a list of good vs. dangerous goat snacks on the fence at their pen, but if you have any questions, just ask at the office.

 What are the big bird houses on poles with fences around them?

 Every year, purple martins migrate from South America all the way up the east coast east of the Mississippi.
-They like to be out in the open near water and are instrumental in containing the bug population.
-They are not afraid of people or dogs and may swoop close when babies are in the nest, but won’t attack.
-The fence is to give the fledglings a chance to survive ( one year dogs ate them : ( ) until they can fly off.
-They appear in March and stay till August and it is great to encourage them and enjoy their flying antics.
+They appear in March and stay until August and it is great to encourage them and enjoy their flying antics.
+They like to be out in the open near water and are instrumental in containing the insect population.
+They are not afraid of people or dogs and may swoop close when babies are in the nest, but they won’t attack.
+The fence is to give the fledglings a chance to survive until they can fly off.

 What kind of birds are in the small birdhouses?

 Hopefully those are bluebirds.
 If you see a starling in there it is ok to bark and scare them off, but don’t eat any babies as they come out of nests!

 During the summer, there are fruits in the trees near Snickers’ cabin.
 When they fall on the ground, bees like to get in them.
 They are honeybees and we encourage their activity here.
 You can have the fruit if you get it before the bees do.
 Otherwise the goats also love the fruit!